BrianJHiggins/BrianHigginsThesis/README.md

 Results data in file 'updated_combined_file_with_compatible_date.csv'

-Results correlation data: Q&A_tone_price_correlation.csv, Q&A_tone_price_correlation_by_GICS.csv, plots folder.
+Results correlation data: Q&A_tone_price_correlation.csv, Q&A_tone_price_correlation_by_GICS.csv
+and scatter plots,and correlation matrices in the 'plots' folder.

 Instructions to run the pipeline:

-Download the following modules: 1.1, 1.2, 1.3, 1.4, 2.1, 3.1, 3.2, 4.1 and module_GICS_corrleation
+Download the following modules: 1.1, 1.2, 1.3, 1.4, 2.1, 3.1, 3.2, 4.1 and GICS_corrleation

 Download and unzip the following folders: Stock_Data_Files, FinBERT output files Combined Part1 / and Part2